MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-These examples capitalize the first letter of each word in the string:
+These examples capitalize the first letter of each word in a string:

 ```
 titleCase('a')